 Contemporary Western Europe

 Law Enforcement, Introduction to

 VII.
 Credit for Military Service Experience and Training

 Upon presentation of an official transcript of military experience (Community College of the Air Force – CCAF, Joint Services Transcript – JST, Coast Guard Institute- CGI), a student may have credit awarded as recommended for the lower division category or the career/technical category.
 In instances where a transcript is not available, students may submit copies of form DD214.

 Credit for Service Schools will be awarded in accord with the recommendations of the American Council on Education in the Guide to the Evaluation of Educational Experiences in the Armed Forces.
 This credit will be awarded as recommended for the lower-division category or the career/technical category as determined by the evaluating officer.

-Credit may be allowed for completion of specific courses, programs, academies and workshops following departmental recommendation and approval by the Dean of Instruction and the Vice President.
+Credit may be allowed for completion of specific courses, programs, academies and workshops following departmental recommendation and approval by the Dean of Teaching & Learning and the Vice President.
 Specific credit recommendations are: